My name is Magdalena Nandege Lokoro.

 I graduated in 2019 from the Torit Health Science Institute, and I am now a qualified registered midwife.
 I chose this career because I believe it is important to take care of women.
 Women are the most vulnerable people in the world because they carry life.

-Being a peacemaker gives me the confidence to engage others with courage and openness and work with them to build peaceful coexistence
+Being a peacemaker gives me the confidence to engage with others with courage and openness and work with them to build peaceful coexistence.

 MAGDALENA’S STORY AND THE WORLD